sonatype/m2eclipse-scala/README.md

 #### 0.0.5 (wip)

 * use assembla as "project host" to be under Scala-IDE umbrella
-* re-do tycho configuration to build
+* re-do tycho configuration (to build on any box)
 * rename directory
 * replace Sonatype as Vendor by Alchim31
-* provide an update-site (build via tycho) at http://alchim31.net/m2e-scala/update-site
+* generate update-site via tycho

 #### 0.0.4